ChrisD22/BscWebDevelopment/Year 1/1. Web Coding and Theory 1/README.md

 ###Indicative Content

+This module runs concurrently with the User Expereince Design 1, which provides students with a contextual framework that is designed to complement the practical nature of this module.

 + History of web page creation
 + Introduction to Web Standards
 + Hypertext Markup Language (HTML) coding fundamentals, structured Markup and Semantics